reviczky/northumbria/modules/research/group_report.md

 \blank[line]

-Based on prior experience and looking at the knowledge portal for lessions learned we set out to finish the proposed project within 12 months. \par
+Based on prior experience and looking at the knowledge portal for lessons learned we set out to finish the proposed project within 12 months. \par

 ### Project location(s)